Hanzlu/Pikobrain/README.md

 # Pikobrain
 A 16-bit Operating System written in assembly language.

-Supposed to be small, but usabe.
+Supposed to be small, but usable.
 Only 5.5kB of binary code.

 Has a decent text editor, assembler*, and common file manipulation commands etc.